 Awards & Prizes

-The Urbanworld Film Festival celebrates and honors films/filmmakers winning across the following categories: Best Narrative Feature (US Cinema) - sponsored by Fox, Best Narrative Feature (World Cinema), Best Documentary Feature - sponsored by HBO, Best Narrative Short, Best Young Filmmaker (Ages 18 - 25 Years Old) - sponsored by REVOLT, & Best Screenplay - sponsored by BET, as well as Special Jury prizes.
-A category-specific jury, comprised of studio/network executives, entertainment attorneys/managers/ agents, content creators, and other industry experts, selects the winner (and any deserving honorable mentions) in each category.
+The Urbanworld Film Festival celebrates and honors films/filmmakers winning across the following categories: Best Narrative Feature (US Cinema), Best Narrative Feature (World Cinema), Best Documentary Feature, Best Narrative Short, Best Young Filmmaker (Ages 18 - 25 Years Old), & Best Screenplay, as well as Special Jury prizes.
+A category-specific jury, comprised of studio/network/streaming executives, entertainment attorneys/managers/ agents, content creators, and other industry experts, selects the winner (and any deserving honorable mentions) in each category.
 Additionally, Urbanworld festival attendees vote to select an Audience Award winner in the Best Feature and Best Short categories.
 Winners are announced via press release to the key industry trade outlets.
 Each year, various award categories are sponsored by companies who provide cash and/or in-kind prizes to the winners.

 Rules & Terms